benpages/netlify_starter_site/src/blog/coffee-alternatives.md

 ---
-title: 10 Healthy Coffee Alternatives for Energy
+title: 10 Healthy Alternatives to Coffee for Lasting Energy
-titleShort: Healthy Coffee Alternatives
+titleShort: Healthy Alternatives to Coffee
 mySlug: coffee-alternatives
-description: 'Looking for a HEALTHY Coffee Alternative?
-Check Out These Delicious and Energizing Options: Golden Milk, Matcha, Chicory, Mushroom Coffee, & More.'
+description: 'Discover 10 healthy alternative to coffee that will help you wake up and increase your energy in the morning.
+Includes options with and without caffeine.'
 date: 2022-04-29T09:00:00.000Z
 tags:
   - post